mfontanini/libtins/README.md

 ### C++11 support

-libtins is noticeable faster if you enable _C++11_ support.
+libtins is noticeably faster if you enable _C++11_ support.
 Therefore, if your compiler supports this standard, then you should enable it.
 In order to do so, use the _LIBTINS_ENABLE_CXX11_ switch: